arezaii/subsetter/README.md

 ### Optional Arguments Explanation

-Many optional arguments are available for the subset_conus and rasterize_shape.
-Below is an explanationo of the options.
+Many optional arguments are available for subset_conus and rasterize_shape.
+Below is an explanation of the options.
 ```
 -n [name for output files=shapfile_name] The name to give the output raster, defaults to shapefile name
 -v [conus verson=1] The version of the ParFlow CONUS model to subset from (1 or 2), defaults to version 1
 -o [path_to_write_outputs=.]
 The path to write the output files, defaults to current directory
 -c [clip_clim=0] Whether or not to clip the CLM lat/lon and vegm data.
 Defaults to False.
 -w [write_tcl=0] Whether or not to write the .tcl file to run the ParFlow model.
 Defaults to False
--x [padding for left and right=0] Add padding to side lengths of outputs.
-1=no pad, 2= even length sides.
-Default 1
+-x [padding for left and right=0] padding for right and left side
--y [padding on top and bottom=0]
+-y [padding on top and bottom=0] padding for top and bottom side
 -e [shapefile_attribute_name='OBJECTID'] The name of the attribute table column to uniquely ID objects.
 Default 'OBJECTID'
 -a [shapefile_attribute_ids=[1]] The list of objects in the shapefile to rasterize.
 Default [1]
 -t [tif_outs=0] Whether or not to write outputs as .tif files.
 Defaults to False.